tomwhartung/jmws_accoutrements/doc/devops/https-ssl/README.md

 # https-ssl/README.md

-This file and the other files it refers to describe how to implement https using apache on port 443 so we can serve pages using ssl.
+This file and the other files in subdirectories of this directory describe how to implement https using apache on port 443 so we can serve pages using ssl.

 # Http on `jane`, Https on `barbara` and `ava`